jeffThompson/CreativeProgramming1/Week12_ObjectOrientedProgramming/README.md

 Note that, for the first three variables, we're passing them in as arguments.
 That's beccause they'll be unique and we want to define them when the `Pizza` object gets created.
 The `delivered` variable though is always set to `false`, since the pizza can't be delivered before it's created!

-**WHAT IS `THIS`?!?**
+### WHAT IS `THIS`?!?
-You'll note in the constructor that we use `this.` when creating variables instead of `let`. `this` means a variable that's part of the class instead of one passed as an argument or a global variable.
-Forgetting `this` is a super-common error in Javascript, so watch your console.
+You'll note in the constructor that we use `this` when creating variables instead of `let`. `this` means a variable that's part of the class instead of one passed as an argument or a global variable.
+Forgetting `this` is a super-common error in Javascript, so watch your console for (hopefully) helpful errors suggesting that your forgot to include it.

 ### CREATING A PIZZA